Dollar spot: Management

 Adequate coverage of fungicides will maximize fungicide performance.
 Adequate coverage can be achieved by applying fungicides in 2 gallons of water per 1000 ft2 through an air induction or flat fan nozzle producing fine to medium size droplets.
 Fungicide applications on golf courses normally require large commercial sprayers equipped with the appropriate nozzles.
 Appropriate personal protective equipment (PPE) is necessary for applying most fungicides and includes coveralls over short-sleeved shirts and pants, chemical resistant gloves, chemical resistant footwear, and protective eyewear.
 Always follow label precautions, including restricted entry intervals (REI) and first aid, when applying any pesticide.

 Some biotypes of the pathogen have developed resistance to chemical groups including the benzimidazoles, dicarboximides, and sterol biosynthesis inhibitors.
 To slow or avoid the development of resistance, chemical classes should be rotated with each application.
+As of 2023 insufficient research is available specifying the resistance genetics responsible.
+A few are known: Hulvey et al., 2012 find that overexpression of two Clarireedia genes – ShCYP51B and ShatrD – are responsible for demethylation inhibitor resistance.

 Importance

 Dollar spot is one of the most economically important turfgrass diseases.
 In Wisconsin, golf course superintendents typically spend 60–75% of their chemical budgets spraying for dollar spot.
 The average cost of controlling foliar diseases, including dollar spot, on golf courses is about $15,000 per golf course per year.
 This works out to about 10 fungicide treatments annually.
 The disease affects the majority of turfgrass species, and is active under a wide range of temperatures.
 Dollar spot is the most common turfgrass disease in North America, with the exception of the Pacific Northwestern United States and Western Canada.
 When left untreated, dollar spot can reach 90% disease severity and more money is spent per year to manage dollar spot than any other fungal disease.